 ARTICLE V - SUCCESSORS AND ASSIGNS

 This Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective successors and assigns.
 No assignment or transfer by either party hereunder shall be made without the written consent of the other party.
 Such consent shall not be unreasonably withheld.
 No such consent of Transporter or Shipper shall be required when an assignment by Shipper or Transporter is the result of, and part of, a corporate acquisition, merger or reorganization.
 Nothing contained herein shall prevent either party from pledging, mortgaging or assigning its rights hereunder as security for its indebtedness and either party may assign to the pledgee or mortgagee (or to a trustee for the holder of such indebtedness) any money due or to become due under this Agreement.
 As between the parties hereto, such assignment shall become effective on the first day of the Month following written notice that such assignment has been effectuated.
 Upon request of either party, the other party shall acknowledge in writing any permitted assignment described herein and the right of any permitted assignee (and any assignee upon enforcement of any assignment made as security for indebtedness) to enforce this Agreement against such other party, and shall also deliver such certificates, copies of corporate documents and opinions of counsel as may be reasonably requested by such permitted assignee relating to such party, this Agreement and any other matters relevant thereto.
-No permitted assignment shall relieve the assigning party from any of its obligations under this Agreement.
 Shipper hereby confirms that the rights of Transporter under the Agreement that may be assigned include any right given or reserved to Transporter in the Agreement to consent to any assignment or transfer by Shipper of its rights and obligations thereunder.

 ARTICLE VI - GOVERNMENTAL BODIES